SalesConnection/Caction-Support/docs/Creation_of_Public_Form.md

 ## How to Generate Public Form?

-*Note: If you want to create a Public Form for an asset, you first need to generate a QR code for the asset.
-After that, you need to save it and send it to your customer to let them fill out the form.
+*Note: Provide a QR code for customers who prefer to submit service inquiries or tech support tickets via a form.
+This allows them to access and submit the form at their convenience.
 - [Desktop Version](#section1)<br>
 - [Mobile App Version](#section2)<br><br><br>